moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

    department wide initiatives to improve our curriculum through systematic changes across multiple courses.
 For example, I have interests in developing a cohesive design experience that permeates each year in the curriculum.
-   This will build intrinsic motivation to learn and the practical engineering skills employers need.
-I also would like to play a role in introducing computational learning throughout our curriculum to ensure each of our students learns modern computational skills relevant for today's job market and academic research.
+   This can catalyze students' intrinsic motivation to learn and develop the practical engineering skills employers need.
+I also would like to play a role in introducing computational learning throughout our curriculum to ensure each of our students acquires modern computational skills relevant for today's job market and academic research.
 College wide
    There are a number of opportunities to develop engineering curricula that cross department boundaries.
-For example, we could offer multidisciplinary design projects that are solved by teams of engineers from different department that can greatly ehnahce the senior design courses for both the students and participating company sponsors/mentors.
+For example, we could offer multidisciplinary design projects that are solved by teams of engineers from different departments that can greatly enhance the senior design courses for both the students and participating company sponsors/mentors.
 University wide
-   I would like to build connections beyond the College of Engineering where open access textbooks (e.g. UCD LibreTexts), scientific computing, multidisplinary design projects, and data science provide the common links.
+   I would like to build connections beyond the College of Engineering where open access textbooks (e.g. UCD LibreTexts), scientific computing, multi-disciplinary design projects, and data science provide the common links.
 National and international
-   My external work will focus on the development of interactive modular open texts for engineering subjects, widely sharing my and our department's leadership in modernizing engineering education.
+   My external work will focus on the development of interactive modular open texts and teaching materials for engineering subjects, widely sharing my and our department's leadership in modernizing engineering education to the engineering education community.

 Formally, my position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact at meeting the above goals as